krayin/krayin-docs/docs/1.x/api/customers.md

 ## Registration

-You can create/register a new customer in the Bagisto store.
+You can create/register a new customer in the Krayin store.
 To achieve this task, you can use the `customer/register` API call resource.

 - Headers